epicoon/lx-tools/README.md

 	             // It takes an array of entered values as argument );

-// Еще один вариант вызова
+// One more way to use it
 Module->inputPopup.open(
 	paramNames,    // Array of the parameter names defaultValues  // Array of parameter default values